logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 ge_report = ge_df.validate()
 ```

-Note that you should always use an expectation suite that has been saved to Hopsworks if you inted to upload the associated validation report.
+Note that you should always use an expectation suite that has been saved to Hopsworks if you intend to upload the associated validation report.
 You can use a convenience wrapper method provided by Hopsworks to validate using the attached suite:

 ```python3
 ge_report = fg.validate(df)